airmencoders/airmencoders.github.io/_pages/sdi-faq.md

 Officers will receive an AF475, Enlisted and Civilian members will receive an LOE.

 ### Who should I reach out to with questions?
-If you are in the Space Force, please reach out to supra.coders@afwerx.af.mil.
+If you are in the Space Force, please reach out to supra.coders [at] afwerx.af.mil.

-Otherwise, please reach out to airmencoders@afwerx.af.mil.
+Otherwise, please reach out to airmencoders [at] afwerx.af.mil.